open-life-science/resident-fellowship-patricia/co-executive-director.md

 ### What did you struggle with?

 * Replace this text with a bullet point list of where you struggled this week.

 ### Any other topics

+This space is yours to add to as needed.

+## Week: 2 February 2026

+### What brought you joy this week?

+* Meeting up with Sara
+* Community spotlight

+### What did you achieve?
+* NASA invoices
+* Some tax follow up
+* SSI invoice
+* Prep Seeds2Systems strategy meeting
+* Reconciliation/receipts
+* Gracielle's contract

+### What did you struggle with?

+* Well, I got hit by the flu and it was not fun.
+* Had some feelings about the visibility of my work.

+### Any other topics